pypy/pypy/pypy/doc/index.rst

 Project Documentation
 =====================================

-PyPy was funded by the EU for several years.
-See the `web site of the EU project`_ for more details.

-.. _`web site of the EU project`: http://pypy.org

-architecture_ gives a complete view of PyPy's basic design.
+`architecture`_ gives a complete view of PyPy's basic design.

 `coding guide`_ helps you to write code for PyPy (especially also describes coding in RPython a bit).